Lord Cameron denies suggesting Israel has committed war crimes in Gaza

 Lord Cameron has denied saying Israel has broken international law in Gaza, as he insisted the UK is “incredibly firm” with its ally.

-The Foreign Secretary also said it was “nonsense” to suggest Israel intends to commit genocide, as it faces a challenge from South Africa at the UN’s International Court of Justice (ICJ) over its actions in Gaza.
+The Foreign Secretary also said it is “nonsense” to suggest that Israel intends to commit genocide, as it faces a challenge from South Africa at the UN’s International Court of Justice (ICJ) over its actions in Gaza.

 While facing a grilling from a committee of MPs on Tuesday, Lord Cameron suggested he was “worried” that Israel may have acted in breach of international law in the Middle East.